canontech/staking-payouts/README.md

   -e 8
 ```

-### List nominators of the given stash addresses in order of bomded funds
+### List nominators of the given stash addresses in order of bonded funds

 ```bash
 payouts lsNominators \